DrJessop/yoga-pose/app/Tutorial.md

     return error
 ```

+This part of the function loads the keypoints from memory, creates a video of the best possible overlap between the instructor and student, and then runs the angle comparison code which returns a rolling average error vector between the instructor and student across all frames.

 #### full_inference.py

 The main workhorse for this task is the VideoPose3D library <sup><a href='#ref1'>1</a></sup>.
 In short, VideoPose3D performs 2D keypoint detection (with Detectron2 <sup><a href='#ref2'>2</a></sup>) across all frames of an input video, and then using temporal information between frames of 2D keypoints, does something called 'back-projection' which finds the most probable 3D pose given the input video.